Introduction to Localization

 Text Collection and Storage

-To access the localization portal, find your game on the Create page and select Configure Localization from the configuration menu.
+To access the localization portal, navigate to your game’s main page, click the button, and select Configure Localization from the context menu.

-Once inside the portal, scroll down to the In Game Content Translations section and turn on Automatic Text Capture (ATC).
+Once inside the portal, click the Settings tab and turn on Automatic Text Capture (ATC).
 This enables capture and storage of in-game strings when your game is played by anyone on Roblox.

 Disabling ATC Per-Object